Dembelinho/Terjman_AI/README.md

   2- They have the choice between using their local LLM model or our LLMs models.

-This is the UI for enterprises
+This is the UI for SMEs

 ![Entreprise UI](https://github.com/Dembelinho/Terjman_AI/assets/110602716/7a18337b-1bec-4a76-979e-34965cb1aaf2)